MaximDieball/Paper-Memes/README.md

 - **Reset Wallet Balance:**
   - To reset your balance, click on "Set Wallet" in the menu.
-  - Enter any amount and press "Open Ad."
+  - Enter any amount and press "Confirm"

 ![Trading Pop-up](assets/ScreenshotReset.png)
 ### Settings